johanngyger/on-sw-eng/content/_index.md

 ---

-### What is DevOps?
+### What Is DevOps?

-DevOps is the combination of **cultural philosophies, practices, and tools** that increases an organization’s ability to **deliver applications and services at high velocity**: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+DevOps is the combination of **cultural philosophies, practices, and tools** that increases an organization's ability to **deliver applications and services at high velocity**: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
 This speed enables organizations to better serve their customers and compete more effectively in the market.

 <sup><sup><https://aws.amazon.com/devops/what-is-devops/></sup></sup>